asterics/AsTeRICS/Documentation/docs/plugins/processors/EventRouter.md

 ---
 title: EventRouter
-subcategory: Event and Signal Processing
+subcategory: Event and String Processing
 ---

 # EventRouter

-Component Type: Processor (Subcategory: Event and Signal Processing)
+## Component Type: Processor (Subcategory: Event and String Processing)

 This component allows routing up to 6 incoming events to one of 8 corresponding output (trigger) event ports.